Sally Beamish: Career

 She has a series of recordings on the BIS label.

 In December 2017, Northern Ballet premiered The Little Mermaid, a full-length ballet with her orchestral score.

 In 2012, and again in 2015, she was featured as BBC Radio 3's Composer of the Week.
 In March 2016, Beamish was elected a Fellow of the Royal Society of Edinburgh, Scotland's National Academy for science and the arts.
 Beamish was presented with the 'Award for Inspiration' at the 2018 British Composer Awards.
 Beamish was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to music.

 In 2020, Beamish composed April for Sound World’s Coronavirus Fund for Freelance Musicians, a project supporting struggling musicians during the UK's COVID-19 lockdown.
 Written in memory of Ellis Marsalis Jr. who had died from Covid near the beginning of the pandemic, it was included on the album Reflections alongside specially written pieces by other composers such as Gavin Bryars, Mark-Anthony Turnage, Evelyn Glennie and Nico Muhly.

-Her Nine Fragments – String Quartet No. 4 is the set repertoire for the Wigmore Hall International String Quartet Competition 2022.
+Her Nine Fragments – String Quartet No. 4 was the set repertoire for the Wigmore Hall International String Quartet Competition 2022.

+She is foreign member of the Royal Swedish Academy of Music.

+In October 2025 she was nominated for an Ivor Novello Award for her piece DISTANS for orchestra.